solo-io/workshops/gloo-edge/gloo-edge/README.md

 Before, it was mentioned that **httpbin** is a good tool to debug and test things out.
 In this section, you will use that application to easily spot the results.

 Following example demonstrates how to modify a response using Gloo Edge.
-We are going to return a basic html page when the response code is 429 (rate limited).
+You are going to return a basic html page when the response code is 429 (rate limited).

 ```bash
 kubectl apply -f - <<EOF